-FORM 1 FORM TITLE Doctoral Project Committee for the Degree of Doctor of Nursing Practice DUE DATE Semester 2 First Friday of February 2 Qualifying Assessment Checklist Semester 2 End of Spring Reviewed at Summer Intensives 3 Report of the Qualifying Assessment & Defense of Project Proposal for Admission to Candidacy for the Degree of Doctor of Nursing Practice Semester 3 Last week of Semester 4 Application for Candidacy for the Degree of Doctor of Nursing Practice Semester 4 Completed at Fall Intensives

-5 Application for the Granting of the Degree of Doctor of Nursing Practice Semester 5 First Friday of March 6 Scheduling of the Doctoral Project Oral Defense Semester 5 First Friday of March 7 Project Oral Defense Required Changes Semester 5 At Oral Defense 8 Filing of the Doctoral Project for the Degree of Doctor of Nursing Practice Semester 5 Third Friday of April
+FORM FORM TITLE DUE DATE 1 Doctoral Project Committee for the Degree of Doctor of Nursing Practice Semester 2 First Friday of February 2 Qualifying Assessment Checklist Semester 2 , G End of Spring Reviewed at Summer Intensives 3 Report of the Qualifying Assessment & Defense of Project Proposal for Admission to Candidacy for the Degree of Doctor of Nursing Practice Semester 3 Last week of Semester 4 Application for Candidacy for the Degree of Doctor of Nursing Practice Semester 4 Completed at Fall 5 Application for the Granting of the Degree of Doctor of Nursing Practice Semester 5 Online Beginning of Spring Semester 6 Scheduling of the Doctoral Project Oral Defense Semester 5 First Friday of March 7 Project Oral Defense Required Changes Semester 5 At Oral Defense 8 Filing of the Doctoral Project for the Degree of Doctor of Nursing Practice Semester 5 End of Spring semester 9 Graduation Checklist Semester 5 First week of May

-QUALIFYING ASSESSEMENT
+QUALIFYING ASSESSMENT

-A qualifying assessment is required of each doctoral student at the conclusion of second semester.
+A qualifying assessment is required of each doctoral student at the conclusion of the second semester.
 All incomplete grades are to be cleared prior to the qualifying assessment.
 At the conclusion of the first year, the student must make appropriate progress towards achieving the DNP requirements as reflected in the following activities:

-- A. Demonstrated course work progression and maintained at least a 3.0 GPA for the program. - B. Typhon Log documentation reflected progression toward 1000 hour of practice post-baccalaureate if appropriate. - C. Consistent entries of exemplary work in Typhon. - D. Demonstrated progress towards national certification, if applicable. - E. Doctoral Project Committee for the Degree of Doctor of Nursing Practice, Form 1, has been completed by the student and submitted to the program director.
+- A. Demonstrated course work progression and maintained at least a 3.0 GPA for the program. - B. Typhon Log documentation reflected progression toward 1000 hours of practice post-baccalaureate if appropriate. - C. Consistent entries of exemplary work in Typhon. - D. Demonstrated progress towards national certification, if applicable. - E. The Doctoral Project Committee for the Degree of Doctor of Nursing Practice, Form 1, has been completed by the student and submitted to the program director.
 The form is filed in the student's file in the School of Nursing. - F. The Qualifying Assessment Checklist, Form 2, is completed by the program director.
-The advisor and the student sign the form.
+The advisor and the student sign the form. - G. Students shall be required to pass a qualifying assessment within two attempts in order to continue in the program and prior to advancing to candidacy.